How can I save money during the holidays?

 Instead of buying something for everyone in the family, look for a family gift idea.
 Think of a fun activity that the entire family could do together.
 Perhaps a movie basket with treats and a big blanket to snuggle in for a movie night, or a snow day activity kit to help the kids fend off boredom.
 You’ll look like a great gift giver and save some cash in the process.

-Talk with family and friends who you exchange gifts with and agree to keep the presents within a certain dollar amount.
+Talk with family and friends and agree to keep the presents within a certain dollar amount.
 This will save both of you from stressing about holiday finances.
-It can also be a bit of an adventure to find something that falls under the budget as well.
+It can also be a fun adventure to find gifts that fall under the budget.

-Not only is an exchange an added layer of fun for everyone, it is a great way to cut costs if you’re trying to purchase gifts for a large or extended family.
-Each member of the family draws a name and purchases one gift for that person.
-A spending limit is set for everyone to stick to.
+Not only is an exchange fun for everyone, it is a great way to cut costs.
+Each family member draws a name and purchases a gift for that person.
+A spending limit is set for everyone.

-The holidays are about spending time with those we love.
-Suggest that the entire family forgo the gifts this year and get together for a special event or a nice meal instead.
+Might sound drastic, but the holidays are about spending time with those we love.
+Suggest that the entire family forgo gifts this year and get together for a special event or a nice meal.

-If you are looking at getting together for a meal, do a potluck.
-It helps to reduce costs for the host and then you know some of your family’s favorites will be on the table too.
+If you are getting together for a meal, do a potluck.
+It helps to reduce costs and you know your family’s favorites will be on the table.
 (A great trick for those picky eaters!)

 Use retailers who provide free gift wrapping – this saves time, money and ensures pretty presents.
 Also, stock up on discounted wrapping paper when the season is over to save money next year.

-Brown kraft wrapping paper (or paper drop cloth) from home improvement stores tied up with some discount ribbon makes for a shabby chic wrapping option.
-Kids can also draw and color on the paper to give it a one of a kind design.
+Brown kraft wrapping paper (or paper drop cloth) from home improvement stores tied up with some ribbon makes for a shabby chic wrapping option.
+Kids can also draw and color on the paper to give it a one-of-a-kind design.